 12:16 Outro

-(Search text within files)
+1. grep (Search text within files)

-(Move or rename files/directories)
+2. mv (Move or Rename files/directories)

 - Example Usage: